 Collaborate with IDFG scientists and managers, university researchers, and external partners on interdisciplinary research focused on fish and wildlife management and related natural resources challenges.

-The Perspectives Series is a student-centered, online magazine that shares the stories and experiences of students, faculty, and practitioners at universities who conduct research on and outreach for conservation, natural resources, sustainability, and the environment.
+The Perspectives Series is a student-centered, online magazine that shares the stories and experiences of students and practitioners at universities who conduct research on and outreach for conservation, natural resources, sustainability, and the environment.

-We share their stories framed by the complex, interconnected relationships between humans and the natural systems in which they live to advance the mission of the Applied Biodiversity Science program at Texas A&M.
+Perspectives shares stories of the complex, interconnected relationships between humans and the natural systems in which they live.
+The series originated with Texas A&M University's Applied Biodiversity Science program.